The Ministry of

-The Ministry of Transport and Communications is responsible for drafting
+Transport and Communications is responsible for drafting

 or seriously injured in traffic.
-The aim is to improve traffic safety continuously, so that by 2020 the number of road fatalities has been halved and the number of serious injuries has been cut by one fourth
+The aim is to improve traffic safety continuously, so that the number of road fatalities has been halved and the number of serious injuries has been cut by one fourth

 Improvements to road safety are made in accordance with a Government resolution from 2012 and the Transport Policy Report (2012).

-In developing traffic rules and regulations, the great variety of vehicles and means of transport are taken into account.
-Attention is also given to the needs of different age groups and special groups, such as people with restricted mobility.
+In developing traffic rules and regulations, the wide variety of vehicles and means of transport are taken into account.
+Attention is also given to the needs of different age groups and special-needs groups, such as people with restricted mobility.